Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q19.
 In context of OOP, what is association?

 - [x] Association is a relationship where all objects have their own life cycle and there is no owner.
-- [ ] Association is the procecss where model elements cooperate to proide higher-level behavior.
+- [ ] Association is the process where model elements cooperate to provide higher-level behavior.
 - [ ] Association is whole/part relationship where one object is composed of one or more other objects, each of which is considered a part of the whole.
 - [ ] Association is where all objects have their own life cycle, but there is ownerhip, and child objects can not belong to another parent object.